 Section I of the AP English Language and Composition test is the multiple-choice section.
 This section will have 45 questions testing you on how well you can read and understand nonfiction passages for their use of rhetoric.

 On the exam, you will be presented in five sets, and each set will be attached to what's called a "stimulus passage."
-You will receive a bit of orienting information at the beginning of this passage, for example “this essay originally appeared in a major national newspaper in the 1980s.”
+You will receive a bit of orienting information at the beginning of this passage, for example "this essay originally appeared in a major national newspaper in the 1980s."
 Each passage will have about 10-15 questions associated with it.